-Why the CEO Should Be the First in and Last Out
+Why the CEO Should Be the First in and Last Out It's your company.
+You can't expect anyone to work harder than you do.

 In business, most entrepreneurs put in long days in the beginning but taper off as things get easier.
 Phenomena such as "The 4-Hour Workweek" have caused many leaders to cut back their hours and make themselves unnecessary, but I believe a constant presence in the office and a consistent work ethic are critical for long-term success.